adobe/reactor-sdk-javascript/README.md

 the [Launch API documentation][ListCompanies doc] is the primary source of semantic information.

-(In addition to the live API documentation, the source code of that documentation is also available.
-It's open-sourced at [`reactor-developer-docs`][Launch API doc repo].
+(In addition to the live API documentation, the code that builds that documentation is available under open source, at [`reactor-developer-docs`][Launch API doc repo].
 For example, the source code of the ["Fetch a Profile"][FetchProfile doc] documentation is at [profiles/fetch.md][FetchProfile doc src].)